rikaklassen/Ko-Fi/README.md

 # Ko-Fi
-Here is a GitHub repository for posts from the [Ko-Fi](https://ko-fi.com/rikaklassen) account.
+Here is a GitHub repository for content from the [Ko-Fi](https://ko-fi.com/rikaklassen) account.

 ## Support
 If you enjoy the blog and wish to see continous updates, please consider tipping via [PayPal](https://paypal.me/bglamours).